LeChatP/RootAsRole/book/src/README.md

 Linux already has strong primitives (permissions, ACLs, capabilities, MAC), but composing them coherently for co-administration is difficult.
 In practice, complexity often leads to over-permissioned shortcuts.

-RootAsRole is my attempt to make that tractable: a policy-driven orchestrator that keeps delegation fine-grained and execution just-in-time.
+RootAsRole is the attempt to make that tractable: a policy-driven orchestrator that keeps delegation fine-grained and execution just-in-time.

 Start with [Installation](guide/installation.md), then follow [First Policy in 10 Minutes](getting-started/quickstart.md).